 Ferries run from Mykonos to Kos (All Ports) 2 days a week, all year-round.
 The first ferry of the day departs from Mykonos at 04:15, and the last at 13:15.
 From June to September, there are around 1 crossings per week.
 In quieter periods, the route is served by 1 crossings per week.
-The fastest ferry from Mykonos to Kos (Main Port) of Kos (All Ports), takes 10h 25min.
+The fastest ferry from Mykonos to Kos (Main Port) of Kos, takes 10h 25min.
 The average trip duration for all ferries is 10h 53min arriving at Kos (Main Port) ports.
 Ticket prices start at €74.70 and go up to €74.70.
-Book your ferry tickets online to Kos (All Ports) with Ferryscanner for the most convenience and best price guarantee.
+Book your ferry tickets online to Kos with Ferryscanner for the most convenience and best price guarantee.

-Ferry companies from Mykonos to Kos (All Ports)
+Ferry companies from Mykonos to Kos

 Seajets